 - Synthesize and apply informative data to business decisions

 - Understand the relationship between sustainability and strategy

 Join the best decision scholars and teachers at the Haas School of Business.
 Faculty includes neuroscientists, behavioral economists, psychologists, and scholars of management.
-In addition to Faculty Director, Don Moore, Ned Augenblick and Juliana Schroeder will bringing their expertise in economic behavior and managerial & organizational behavior to the program.
+In addition to Faculty Director Don Moore, Robert Strand, Ned Augenblick and Juliana Schroeder will be bringing their expertise in sustainability, economic behavior and managerial & organizational behavior to the program.